valnoc/VBTableViewController/README.md

 ===========

 VBTableViewController extends UITableViewController by adding pagination, pull-to-refresh and other useful features.
-VBTableViewCell and VBTableViewItemCell implement useful cell methods.
+VBTableViewCell and VBTableViewItemCell are useful base classes for cells.
+VBTableViewHeaderFooterView and VBTableViewHeaderFooterItemView are useful base classes for headerFooter views.

 ## How to install
 Use CocoaPods